testcontainers/testcontainers-go/docs/features/wait/introduction.md

 ## Startup timeout

-When defining a wait strategy, Testcontainers will create a cancel context with 60 seconds defined as timeout.
+When defining a wait strategy, it should define a way to set the startup timeout to avoid waiting infinitely.
+For that, Testcontainers-go creates a cancel context with 60 seconds defined as timeout.

 If the default 60s timeout is not sufficient, it can be updated with the `WithStartupTimeout(startupTimeout time.Duration)` function, present at each wait struct.